-Through the present thesis, we aimed to test the efficacy of virtual realitybased procedures for attentional control evaluation and attentional biases modification.
+Through the present thesis, we aimed at addressing a number of methodological objectives related to the virtual reality mediated attentional bias evaluation and attentional bias modification interventions.

 The first major goal of the present research was to investigate the efficacy of virtual reality-based interventions, as compared to passive or active control conditions, for anxious symptomatology and comorbid depressive symptomatology.
 Given that the empirical evidence in this sense has some limitations and there have been no updates in this sense for a significant amount of time, there is a need for updated research in the form of a quantitative synthesis.
 For this objective, we conducted a updated meta-analysis of 39 studies, comprising 52 direct comparisons between virtual reality-based interventions and passive or active control conditions, while also investigating potential moderators of the effect size, study quality, publication bias and attrition rates (Study 1).